mjoblin/neotiles/docs/index.rst

 neotiles
 ========

-neotiles is a Python library which allows you to split either a `neopixel matrix`_ or an `RGB matrix`_ into independent animated tiles for rendering based on arbitrary input data.
+neotiles is a Python library which allows you to divide either a `neopixel matrix`_ or an `RGB matrix`_ into independent animated tiles for rendering based on arbitrary input data.
 Each tile can display something
 different: a block of color, an animation, scrolling text, or whatever else you